-Home » About Aquinas and Old TownThere are two primary classes at The Aquinas School and two at our Old Town Montessori School.
+Home » About Aquinas and Old TownThere are three primary classes at The Aquinas School and two at our Old Town Montessori School.
 Children in each primary class range in age from 3 to 6 years.
 Morning arrival begins at 8:30 AM.
 Children in the half-day primary class are dismissed at noon.
-Children in the full-day primary class and elementary classes remain for lunch and an afternoon session until 3:00 PM.
-Before-school care is available at both schools from 7:30 AM to 8:30 AM.
-After-school care is available until 6:00 PM for children of all ages at Aquinas.
+Children in the full-day primary class and elementary classes remain for lunch and an afternoon session until 3:15 PM.
+Before-school care is available from 7:30 AM to 8:30 AM and After-school care is available until 6:00 PM for children of all ages at both schools.

 Our principal Montessori teachers hold an AMI (Association Montessori Internationale) diploma in addition to their undergraduate or graduate degrees, and have completed a year of studies enabling them to understand the needs of children of this age, and to present effectively the programmed, self-correcting materials which Montessori designed.
 A language teacher presents Spanish to the primary children who are in the sensitive period for developing language skills.
 The elementary children with this background learn to converse, read, and write in Spanish.
 Latin is introduced during the third year in the lower elementary class and continues through the upper elementary level.